Western leaders visit Kyiv and pledge military support against Russia on the war's 3rd anniversary

 The EU’s top diplomat, Kaja Kallas, insisted that the U.S. cannot seal any peace deal to end the war without Ukraine or Europe being involved.
 She highlighted what she claimed were pro-Russian positions being taken up by the Trump administration.

-Kallas travels to Washington on Tuesday for talks with U.S. Secretary of State Marco Rubio.
+Kallas is scheduled to travel to Washington on Tuesday for talks with U.S. Secretary of State Marco Rubio.

 U.N.
 Secretary-General António Guterres said the third anniversary was “a grim milestone.”